consistent-milk12/docs-md/generated_docs/unicode_normalization/index.md

 - `fn nfd(self) -> Decompositions<I>`

-  Returns an iterator over the string in Unicode Normalization Form D
+  Returns an iterator over the string in Unicode Normalization Form D (canonical decomposition).

 - `fn nfkd(self) -> Decompositions<I>`

-  Returns an iterator over the string in Unicode Normalization Form KD
+  Returns an iterator over the string in Unicode Normalization Form KD (compatibility decomposition).

 - `fn nfc(self) -> Recompositions<I>`

-  An Iterator over the string in Unicode Normalization Form C
+  An Iterator over the string in Unicode Normalization Form C (canonical decomposition followed by canonical composition).

 - `fn nfkc(self) -> Recompositions<I>`

-  An Iterator over the string in Unicode Normalization Form KC
+  An Iterator over the string in Unicode Normalization Form KC (compatibility decomposition followed by canonical composition).

 - `fn cjk_compat_variants(self) -> Replacements<I>`

-  A transformation which replaces [CJK Compatibility Ideograph] codepoints
+  A transformation which replaces [CJK Compatibility Ideograph] codepoints with normal forms using [Standardized Variation Sequences].
+This is not part of the canonical or compatibility decomposition algorithms, but performing it before those algorithms produces normalized output which better preserves the intent of the original text.

+  Note that many systems today ignore variation selectors, so these may not immediately help text display as intended, but they at least preserve the information in a standardized form, giving implementations the option to recognize them.

 - `fn stream_safe(self) -> StreamSafe<I>`

-  An Iterator over the string with Conjoining Grapheme Joiner characters
+  An Iterator over the string with Conjoining Grapheme Joiner characters inserted according to the Stream-Safe Text Process ([UAX15-D4]).

 #### Implementors